 Energy Control Lock: A type of LTV Lock used to lock an energy isolation point or lockbox in place.
-These locks must only have one key and that key only fits one lock.
+These locks must only have one key, and that key only fits one lock.
 This type of lock can be used by a Primary Authorized Employee (PAE) or an Authorized employee (AE) in either an Individually Controlled LTV or Centrally Controlled LTV.
 The key must remain in exclusive control of the worker who applied the lock.

-Personal Lock I: A type of LTV Lock assigned to a single person.
-The lock marked with the person's name and picture.
+Personal Lock: A type of LTV Lock assigned to a single person.
+The lock is marked with the person's name and picture.
 This lock may be used to lock a lockbox closed, or to lock a single energy isolation point in an individually controlled lockout in position by a PAE or AE.
 The key for this type of lock should not be placed inside of a lockbox.
-This type of lock may be part of a group of locks that are keyed alike but only have one key.
-The key must remain in exclusive control of the worker who applied the lock.

-Lockout: The method of applying a mechanical lockout device and a tag on an energy isolating device by a Primary Authorized Employee in accordance with established written procedures, in order to control hazardous energies and prevent the equipment from being operated until the lockout device is removed.
+Lockout: The method of applying a mechanical lockout device and a tag on an energy isolating device by a Primary Authorized Employee in accordance with established written procedures, to control hazardous energies and prevent the equipment from being operated until the lockout device is removed.

-Lockout Device: A device that utilizes a positive means, such as a single key lock, to hold an energy isolating device in the safe position and prevent the energizing of equipment or apparatus.
+Lockout Device: A device that utilizes a means, such as a single key lock, to hold an energy isolating device in the safe position and prevent the energizing of equipment or apparatus.
 Included are lockout hasps, valve handle covers, and switch locks.

-Lockout Tag: A prominent warning device, and a means of attachment, which can be securely fastened to an energy isolating device in accordance with an established procedure, to indicate that the energy isolating device and the equipment being controlled may not be operated until the lockout device is removed.
+Lockout Tag: A prominent warning label, and a means of attachment, which can be securely fastened to an energy isolating device in accordance with an established procedure, to indicate that the energy isolating device and the equipment being controlled may not be operated until the lockout device is removed.
 The tag shall include the job description, equipment name, isolation point, name of employee placing the tag, and date the tag was placed.
 Tags must be durable and able to withstand the environment to which they are exposed for the maximum time exposure is expected.
 A lockout tag is not a substitute for a lockout device.